 The Law of inheritance in Pakistan is different for Muslims, Hindus, and Christians etc., keeping in view their respective religious background.
 In case of legal heirs of a Muslim deceased person, all shares of the estate or property are distributed according to Islamic laws.
 There is no concept of will, one cannot transfer or bequeath whole of property to any one legal heir through Will but consent of the other legal heirs are required.
 The share of every legal heir will depend upon the closeness of his/her relationship with the deceased.
 There is no universal formula to adopt but every case is different from other case.
 Share of property to respective legal heir depends upon the fact that how many children, wives, sisters, brothers and other relatives deceased had.
+The Osmani Law is a group of top lawyers and advocates.
+So, we can handle your issue by our team strengthening.

 When a person dies, a Succession Certificate is required to be taken from the Court of Law in order to transfer the assets/property of the deceased person among his legal heirs.
 All the procedure for Succession Certificate has to be followed in accordance with the Succession Act 1925.